Species of spaces: Bose-Einstein-Fermi at the classical level

 \subsection{A classical phase space with symmetries inherited form quantum statistics}

-The construction of the preceding (sub)section suggests that a noncommutative extension of the usual phase space of classical mechanics, namely the cotangent bundle of the configuration space, is possible in order to handle the trace at the classical underlying level of more symmetries living at the quantum level than the one usually considered, namely the unitary in a Hilbert space of the quantum propagation leading to the symplectic classical evolution.
-One recover the presence of the fundamental (as responsible, e.g., of the stability of matter) spin-statistics symmetries at the classical level (work in progress).
+The construction of the preceding (sub)section suggests that a noncommutative extension of the usual phase space of classical mechanics, namely the cotangent bundle of the configuration space, is possible in order to handle the trace, at the classical underlying level, of more symmetries, coming from the quantum one, than the one usually considered: namely the unitary in a Hilbert space of the quantum propagation leading to the symplectic classical evolution associated to $SL(2,\R)$.
+One recovers the presence of the fundamental (as responsible, e.g., of the stability of matter) spin-statistics symmetries at the classical level by extending the group of symmetry $SL(2,\R)$ acting pointwise on the phase-space to $M^pm(2,\C)=\{S\in M(2,\C), \det{S}=\pm 1\}$ with its action on a noncommutative space established in Section \ref{nomcatrans}.